RSS

 Artists were among the first to record the visual beauty and the drama of the American West on canvas and in photos.
 Carleton Watkins, Ansel Adams, Thomas Moran, William Henry Jackson, and others awakened a nation to the magnificent waterfalls, geyser basins, and wildlife found in what would become some of our nation’s most revered national parks.
 They looked beyond nature as a raw resource; they spoke in defense of disappearing wildlife and vegetation.
 They saw beauty and virtue in places promised to the future.

-The Joshua Tree National Park Artist-in-Residence Program offers visual, performing and literary artists a residency from 2-6 weeks long during the months of March, April, October, and November of each year.
+The Joshua Tree National Park Artist-in-Residence Program offers visual, performing and literary artists a residency from two to six weeks long during the months of March, April, October, and November of each year.

 .